BCC Communication Pathway

 The Thematic Goal

-Become the most loving people in the Quad Cities.
-Every staff role, every meeting, and every communication must serve this goal or it is a distraction.
+Become the most loving place in the Quad Cities.
+Every staff role, every meeting, and every communication must serve this goal.

 The Pathway